 Students with disabilities who wish to request accommodations should start by applying for an Accommodation Plan through the Disability Center.

 The Americans with Disabilities Act (ADA) and Section 504

-Like all other institutions, the University operates within the guidelines of the Americans with Disabilities Act (ADA), which is a federal civil rights law that “prohibits discrimination against people with disabilities who are otherwise qualified to participate in programs, activities, and services of state and local public entities such as MU.”
+The University operates within the guidelines of the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973, Section 504, both of which are federal civil rights laws that prohibit “discrimination against people with disabilities who are otherwise qualified to participate in programs, activities and services of state and local public entities…”

 For more information about the ADA, or for assistance with general concerns related to access, individuals can contact the Office of Accessibility and ADA.